UMAprotocol/protocol/README.md

 ### Packages 📦

-Because this repo is a monorepo, it conatains many different npm packages.
+Because this repo is a monorepo, it contains many different npm packages.
 More will be discussed about these packages in the following sections.
-However, the basic structure is that each pacakge is listed in the `packages/` directory.
+However, the basic structure is that each package is listed in the `packages/` directory.
 Each package has its own scripts and dependencies and operates (mostly) independently from the others.

 ### Adding dependencies 👩‍👦